What’s the Best Cardamom Substitute? Here are 7 Close Seconds for When You’re in a Pinch

 5. Cinnamon and Ginger

-The warmth and sweetness of cinnamon, combined with the sharp, spicy, peppery, sweet taste of ginger do a good job of creating a similar flavor profile to cardamom.
+The warmth and sweetness of cinnamon, combined with the sharp, spicy, peppery, sweet taste of ginger, create a flavor profile similar to that of cardamom.

 How to substitute: One teaspoon of ground cardamom = ½ teaspoon of ground cinnamon + ½ teaspoon of ground ginger.